Improving Late-Stage CKD Care

 Advanced chronic kidney disease (CKD) planning to prep for renal replacement therapies, subsequent access planning, and preemptive transplant can be overwhelming.
 Data suggests that outcomes for patients with advanced CKD stages 4 to 5 in the United States are suboptimal.

-In a recent AJKD article, Fishbane et al conducted a 2-arm randomized trial comparing augmented nurse care management (nurse care manager coordination aided by a disease-based informatics system) to a control group of usual care.
+In a recent AJKD article, Fishbane et al (freely available) conducted a 2-arm randomized trial comparing augmented nurse care management (nurse care manager coordination aided by a disease-based informatics system) to a control group of usual care.
 The study showed a reduction in hospitalizations and improved ESRD preparation in the intervention arm.

 AJKDBlog: Can you tell us briefly about the control arm that received usual care?
 What are the standard tools utilized to educate patients about their advanced CKD?

 HS: There were 65 patients with late-stage CKD who were assigned to the control arm, and they were well-matched to the intervention group with regards to baseline characteristics.
 While no other care management resources were provided to this group, no existing services were withheld from the usual nephrology care.
 Education for advanced CKD varies greatly between programs and institutions, but standard services such as dialysis modality and transplant education, access discussions, dietary counseling, and lifestyle modifications to address modifiable risk factors are provided to patients with late-stage CKD.